 - Assist each member in developing methods of starting and maintaining friendships of his/her choice, as well as appropriate assertiveness, social skills, and problem solving abilities for use in daily interactions.

 - Provide opportunities for members to participate in community activities and facilitate member utilization of community resources.

 - Provide transportation to support the member in all daily living activities, e.g., day treatment and training, employment situation, medical appointments, visits with family and friends and other community activities.
 Promote, as appropriate, the acquisition of skills necessary to access community transportation resources.

-- Play an active role in ensuring that services with other involved entities, including, day treatment and training, provides, health care providers, and schools are coordinated to meet the needs of the members served.
+- Play an active role in ensuring that services with other involved entities, such as: day treatment and training, health care providers, and job training are coordinated to meet the needs of the members served.

 1. Ensure involvement of the member and/or his/her family in home furnishings/decor and any necessary modifications to optimize independence and personal preferences.